 - Law students complete the first year of JD classes, then MSLA classes may be interspersed with second- and third-year JD coursework.

 SOLO Small Practice Management Certificate

-- The Solo and Small Practice Management Certificate at the University of Denver Sturm College of Law provides attorneys with the necessary business skills and knowledge to open and operate a legal practice.
-This program helps attorneys bridge the gap between lawyering and operating a solo or small legal practice.
-The 16 semester-credit hour certificate can be completed in one year and will cover all aspects of operating a law practice and a business, including but not limited to: client service and relationship management, trust accounts, accounting processes, marketing, law practice administration, business development, social media, and billing and fees.
+- The Solo and Small Practice Management Certificate provides attorneys with the business skills and knowledge to bridge the gap between lawyering and operating a solo or small legal practice.
+The 16 semester-credit certificate can be completed in 1 year and will cover all aspects of operating a law practice, including, but not limited to client service and relationship management, trust accounts, accounting processes, marketing, law practice administration, business development, social media, and billing and fees.